At here. we believe looking after your brain is just as important as looking after your body.

 Andrea is a clinical neuropsychologist with a PhD in neuroscience.
 She has worked extensively with children, adolescents and adults to build resilience against stress and improve mental wellbeing.

-Psychology sessions are often subsidised through the medicare rebate system which can give you access to up to ten sessions per year.
+Psychology sessions are often partially subsidised through the medicare system which can give you rebates on up to twenty sessions per year.
 If you’d like to claim a rebate through medicare you’ll first need to see your GP for a letter of referral and a mental health care plan.
 Don’t forget to bring these along to your first appointment too.

 Some private health funds will also offer rebates for your sessions.
 The exact amount returned will depend on your fund and level of cover so it’s best to ask them directly for this information.